Skip to content

 drove 87% of merged work, the other 8 were retired or merged.

 Throughput and cost-per-unit are up while agent count is down.
-The vanity metric would have flagged the consolidation as regression; the outcome metrics flag it as the win.
+The vanity metric flags the consolidation as regression; the outcome metrics flag the win.

 Key Takeaways